pirate/security-growler/README.md

-**Nick Sweeting 2013 -- MIT License**
+**Nick Sweeting 2014 -- MIT License**
 Security Growler
 ========
 This app will notify you if any SSH, FTP, VNC, AFP, or sudo authentication events occur.
-It's mostly userful if you're paranoid about people trying to hack into your computer.
+It's very useful if you're paranoid about people trying to hack into your computer.
+Or... if you simply like having information about people using your computer's resources.
+It's easily extensible in python, you can add modules that watch logfiles or processes and do whatever you want.

 ## Install:
 1. Download and run [Security Growler.app](https://github.com/nikisweeting/security-growler/raw/master/Security-Growler.app.zip)